-There are also opportunities to work in entertainment-related industries.
-Most of these opportunities will involve working at specific events, so it’s possible to do this part-time on the side of a full-time job.
+These are the best side hustle ideas to make money in entertainment-related industries.
+Most of these opportunities involve working at specific events, so it’s possible to do this part-time on the side of a full-time job.

-If you love weddings and you’re good at planning and organizing, this is a good side hustle for you.
-Again, the events are usually on the weekend, so it’s definitely something you can do even if you have a full-time job.
+If you love weddings and are good at planning and organizing, this is a good side hustle.
+Again, the events are usually on the weekend, so it’s something you can do even if you have a full-time job.

-If you have some musical abilities you could make money performing at weddings, bars and restaurants, and at other events.
+If you have some musical abilities, you could earn extra cash performing at weddings, bars and restaurants, and at other events.
 This is another one where the exposure you get from working one job will often lead to more work.

 Cooking and Food-Related Side Hustles

-If you’re skilled in the kitchen there are several ways you could make money from those skills.
-Here are just a few.
+If you’re skilled in the kitchen, there are several ways you could make money from those abilities.
+Here are just a few side hustle ideas.

 You could cater events, including weddings, corporate events, and church events.
-You’ll need to able to cook for large numbers of people, and you’ll probably need to hire some people to help with serving and cooking.
+You’ll need to be able to cook for large groups, and you’ll probably need to hire some people to help with serving and cooking.

 Do you like to cook but have no interest in anything as involved as a catering business?
-If so, there are several websites that allow you to make money by cooking meals for others.
+If so, several websites allow you to make money by cooking meals for others.

 Health and Medical Side Hustles

-It’s not the most common side hustle, but donating plasma can be a good way to make some extra money (not to mention, you’ll helping others in need).
-You can actually make up to $400 a month by selling your plasma through CSL Plasma.
+It’s not the most common side hustle, but donating plasma can be a good way to make extra money (not to mention you’ll help others in need).
+You can make up to $400 a month by selling your plasma.

-Sorry ladies, this is not an equal opportunity side hustle, but don’t worry, the next few are for you.
-Guys, you can make money by donating sperm, and you’ll get to help people.
+Sorry ladies, this is not an equal-opportunity side hustle.
+But don’t worry, the next few are for you.
+Guys, you can get paid to donate sperm, and you’ll get to help people.
 Check with a local sperm bank for opportunities.

-I’m certainly no expert, but some people say that donating eggs is a health risk.
+I’m no expert, but some say donating eggs is a health risk.
 That being said, you can make thousands of dollars doing it.
 If you’re considering it, read this article first.

-Again, this is one that you need to thoroughly research and consider before deciding, but there is a possibility to make a lot of money (you’ll deserve it).
-If you do a Google search for how to make money as a surrogate you’ll find many websites.
+Again, this is a side hustle you need to thoroughly research and consider before deciding, but there is a possibility of making a lot of money (you’ll deserve it).
+If you do a Google search for how to make money as a surrogate, you’ll find many websites.

-Now that you’ve looked at a huge list of ways to make money, it’s time to pick one that would be a good fit for you.
-There are so many possibilities here, there’s bound to be something that would be a great opportunity for you.
+Now that you’ve looked at a huge list of the best side hustle ideas, it’s time to pick one that would be a good fit for you.
+There are so many ways to earn extra income by starting a side hustle, there’s bound to be something that would be a great opportunity for you.
 Take action and move forward to get one step closer to the financial life that you want.